If you can say one, two, three, that is a good start.

-- how to see the main number patterns
+- the main counting patterns

-- how numbers appear in everyday English
+- how numbers appear in real everyday English

 Why numbers matter so much in English

-You use them for:
+You need them for:

 - age